If you carry the minimum amount of vehicle insurance required by Florida law, will this cover hurricane damages to your vehicle?

 There are many different public and private parking garages offering free parking during a storm.
 While this may be a good option, it is important to note that these garages will not be held responsible for hurricane damages and non-weather related damages, like vandalism and theft.
 If you cannot park your vehicle in a garage and need to park it outside, parking next to a building can help shield your vehicle from any high winds and projectiles.
 Finally, if you are in an area prone to storm surge or flooding, you should park your car further inland and away from flood and surge prone areas.
 Even if you carry comprehensive coverage it is still best practice to follow these steps to minimize your losses.

 How does the claims process work?

 The vehicular claims process works much like any other sort of insurance claim process.
-First you will document the damages to your vehicle.
+First, you will document the damages to your vehicle.
 This will include before and after photos of the damage, as well as a picture of the location where your vehicle was stored if possible.
 Furthermore, have the following information handy: your policy number, the start and end date of your policy, and the date and time of the event causing the damage.
-Timely inform your insurer of the damage and fully cooperate with their instructions.
-Your insurer may require you to complete a sworn statement detailing the event and time of the damage (similar to a proof of loss).
-Your insurer will assign your case to a company adjuster and an inspection of the vehicle will be scheduled.
-Once an amount has been agreed upon, your case will be settled and your case will be closed.+
+Promptly notify your insurer of the damage and fully cooperate with their investigation.
+Your insurer may require you to complete a sworn statement detailing the event and time of the damage.
+Your insurer will assign your case to a claims adjuster and an inspection of the vehicle will be scheduled.
+Once an amount has been agreed upon, your claim will be settled and your case will be closed.

 You can reach Miami Hurricane Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].